Diabetes Diet #10: Spring Into Vegetarianism

 Tips to make the switch

 Analyze your present diet and become aware of the changes you want to make.
 Do so gradually.
-No violent shocks to your digestive system, bg’s, or mind, please.
-Learn to access your body’s vast information systems, the inner sonar that will help guide you to a beautiful fresh peach instead of Snickers bar.
-Knowledge, technology, science, and medicine are crucial factors to use and respect in pursuing a healthy life, but subconscious signals from our internal sonar relay valuable information, too.
+No violent shocks to your digestive system, BGs, or mind, please.
+Learn to access your body’s vast information systems, the inner sonar that will help guide you to a beautiful fresh peach instead of a Snickers bar.
+Knowledge, technology, science, and medicine are crucial to use and respect in pursuing a healthy life, but subconscious signals from our internal sonar relay valuable information, too.
 Keep in touch.
 Learn how to prepare one or two vegetarian dishes very well.
-Gradually you’ll add to your repertoire with confidence and flair.
+Gradually, you’ll add to your repertoire with confidence and flair.

 Nothing will benefit human health and increase chances for survival of life on earth as much as the evolution to a vegetarian diet